Movement as Medicine

 Phase 3 (months 2-3): Consolidation

-Add variety (walking + stretching + light strength exercise).
-Monitor pain pattern — gradual reduction is expected with progress.
+Add variety (walking, stretching, and light strength work).
+Track your pain pattern — gradual reduction is expected as you progress.

 Phase 4 (month 3+): Maintenance and Progression